The Horizon Team

 Horizon Teaching Team:

-In addition to the three teachers above, there are three other teachers based within Horizon.
+In addition to the three teachers above, there are other teachers based within Horizon.
 The teaching team all have experience in Social and Communicative teaching and learning, and also have mainstream expertise across the subjects of:

 - Primary and KS3 curriculum